 The importance of a good solicitor cannot be underestimated when buying London property; the successful acquisition of a property often relies heavily on the instruction of an experienced solicitor.

-Upon acceptance of an offer, we begin processes to ensure the transition is as smooth as possible.
+Upon acceptance of an offer we begin processes to ensure the transition is as smooth as possible.
 This begins with the preparation of a memorandum of sale and the confirmation in writing to both parties of the agreed price.

 It is vital that a survey is conducted before the exchange of contracts.
 This needs to be completed on behalf of the buyer’s mortgage lender to explore any potential structural issues and confirm the value of the property.

-Once all inquiries have been settled, the exchange of contracts can take place.
+Once all enquiries have been settled, the exchange of contracts can take place.
 Contracts are signed by each respective party and the deposit (usually 10%) is transferred from the buyer’s solicitor to the seller’s solicitor.
 This transfer of funds then enables a mutually agreed completion date to be set.

 Completion is official upon the transfer of the remaining money (usually 90%) from the buyer’s solicitor to the seller’s solicitor.
-Upon clearance of the money, keys are released.
+Upon clearance of the money keys are released.